sogukma/MeetupGraphAnalysis/Readme.md

 ## Next steps
 If Jupyter Notebook and neo4j have been successfully installed, they can be used for the analysis.
 Among other things, the following additional actions can be performed on them:
 1. Start **DataCollection.ipynb** and follow the instructions step by step.
-This will create new CSV files based on new data on your local storage.
+This will create new CSV files on your local storage based on new data.
 2. Start **GraphCreation.ipynb** and follow the instructions step by step.
 This will create a graph database from the previously created CSV files.
 3. Now you are able to perform analyses with the tool.
 For this you can use the Jupyter files **Behaviour analysis of People and Groups.ipynb** and **Querying Trends.ipynb**.